fishing for catfish

 Several types of rigs are highly effective for catching catfish, depending on the fishing conditions and the size of the fish.
 The most popular rigs include:

-2. Carolina Rig: Similar to the slip sinker rig, but with a bead placed between the sinker and the swivel to protect the knot.
+2. Carolina Rig: Similar to the slip sinker rig, but with a bead between the sinker and the swivel to protect the knot.
 The Carolina rig is highly versatile and works well for different types of catfish in rivers or lakes.

 3. Three-Way Rig: This rig uses a three-way swivel to separate the weight and bait, which allows the bait to float above the bottom, making it easier for catfish to find.
 It’s ideal for strong currents or deeper waters.